NinjaBallerina/USF-Robot/README.md

 ### Running the Package

 1. First, make sure you have ROS 2 `Humble Hawksbill` installed.
-Open a new terminal then navigate to `usf_robot` from the root: cd ~/usf_robot
+Open a new terminal then navigate to `usf_robot` from the root:
+`cd ~/usf_robot`

+2. Before running the package, you need to build it using `colcon`.
+This compiles the workspace and prepares the necessary executables:
+`colcon build`

-2. Source the ROS 2 `Humble` environment:
+3. Source the ROS 2 `Humble` environment:
 `source /opt/ros/humble/setup.bash`

-3. Source the workspace:
+4. Source the workspace:
 `source install/setup.bash`

-4. To run the package, use the provided launch file:
+5. To run the package, use the provided launch file:
 `ros2 launch usf_robot robot_joystick.launch.py`

 **NOTE**: If you encouner this error:
 ` AttributeError: 'RobotController' object has no attribute 'last_direction' `

-Please hit `CTRL+C` then type this again:
+Please press a button a few times on the joystick such as Button A or Button B, then hit `CTRL+C` and type this again:
 `ros2 launch usf_robot robot_joystick.launch.py`

 Perform this until the error is gone.